-Woodbury School of Architecture is distinguished by its multiple locations at the heart of the Southern California creative industries: Los Angeles and San Diego.
-We draw inspiration and experience from these multiple sites that form a critical infrastructure for design investigations.
-Our two main campuses are augmented by WUHO, our urban field station in Hollywood.
+Woodbury School of Architecture is distinguished by its multiple locations at the heart of the Southern California creative industries: Los Angeles, Hollywood and San Diego.
+Together, these sites form a critical infrastructure for architectural investigations.

 Our undergraduate and graduate programs prepare students to effect positive change in the built environment, to tackle theoretical debates, and to take on architecture, interior architecture and landscape architecture as critical practices.
-Our faculty is comprised of active and prolific architects, designers, and academics practicing, writing and building, in Los Angeles, San Diego, and Tijuana.Apply
+We educate our students as entrepreneurs, citizen architects, and cultural builders equally committed to professional practice, theoretical discourse, social equity and to formal and technological inquiry.
+Our faculty is comprised of active and prolific architects, designers, and academics building and writing across Los Angeles and San Diego.Apply Request Information Take a Tour

 Woodbury School of Architecture offers a welcoming environment for students to develop their own unique design voice.
 We approach the design disciplines multi-dimensionally, teaching a range of pedagogies and design methodologies.
 Our students leave Woodbury with the confidence to engage in local and global discourse.